isaacg1/isaacg1.github.io/gender.md

 permalink: /gender/
 ---

-Here I will link to all of my gender-related pages on this site, with brief summaries.
+Here are links to all of my gender-related pages on this site, with brief summaries.

 ### Blog posts